 What is the False Claims Act?
 How does a qui tam case work?

-Qui tam lawsuits are a type of civil lawsuit that has become a powerful way for whistleblowers to help the government stop many kinds of fraud - Medicare and Medicaid fraud, defense contractor fraud and numerous other types of frauds that impact the government financially - and recover billions that have been stolen from the U.S. Treasury and taxpayers.
+Qui tam lawsuits are a type of civil lawsuit whistleblowers bring under the False Claims Act, a law that rewards whistleblowers if their qui tam cases recover funds for the government.
+Qui tam cases are a powerful way for whistleblowers to help the government stop many kinds of fraud - Medicare and Medicaid fraud, defense contractor fraud and numerous other types of frauds that impact the government financially - and recover billions that have been stolen from the U.S. Treasury and taxpayers.
 (Tax frauds and securities law violations are handled differently.)

-At the same time, qui tam lawsuits allow whistleblowers to get rewarded for the professional and personal risks they take to expose and stop fraud against the government - fraud that can endanger the lives of patients, U.S. soldiers and others.
+The False Claims Act rewards whistleblowers whose qui tam lawsuits recover government funds and provides job protection to whistleblowers because of the professional and personal risks they take to expose and stop fraud against the government - fraud that can endanger the lives of patients, U.S. soldiers and others.
 Phillips & Cohen has won their clients more than $730 million in whistleblower rewards - more than any other law firm.

 Once a person has evidence of fraud against the government and decides to blow the whistle, that person needs to find a lawyer to represent him/her.
 Thorough research should be done and careful consideration should be given to the hiring decision as the work by that lawyer will be key to the success of the qui tam case and will be a major factor in determining whether the whistleblower will receive a reward and the amount of the reward.
 (See Using the Internet to Find a Lawyer and Pitfalls to Avoid.)